-If you haven’t read already, read our review of the PS4 version of Disgaea 5: Alliance of Vengeance, as this review serves to compliment the original game while focusing on the difference of the Nintendo Switch version.
+If you haven’t read already, read our review of the PS4 version of Disgaea 5: Alliance of Vengeance, as this review serves to complement the original game while focusing on the difference of the Nintendo Switch version.
 Let it be clear, this is the same game that has been released on the PS4 back in 2015.
-The general content and story hasn’t changed, and it doesn’t need to.
+The general content and story haven’t changed, and it doesn’t need to.
 This is the same ye old faithful Disgaea you know back when it first appeared on PS2.
 If you had not bought the original game back on the PS4, this is the version you must have if you own a Nintendo Switch.
 Simply,

 Simply, Disgaea 5 Complete is the definitive version of an already great SRPG that the series is known for.

 Title: Disgaea 5: Complete